Stoma Skin Soreness and Bag Hole Sizing Accuracy

 Hi Paul,

 This post makes sense after I read your other post about the CliniMed Ultraframes.
 Redness in only one area tends to rule out an allergic reaction, as it would be more widespread.
 What I'd guess you're seeing is wetness under your barrier in the area that's red.
 You mentioned in your other post that you have a lot of gas during the night and the CliniMed Ultraframes were stopping your leaks.
 But they're just stopping your leak from escaping out the side of the barrier, not around your stoma.
 The Ultraframes are just trapping the leak, not stopping it.
 I'd bet when you have a lot of gas in your bag your barrier ring is losing contact in the area of your skin that's sometimes red.
 Wetness will cause your skin to get irritated, so it will come and go as you describe.
-I don't have the gas problem you do, but my stoma "sweats" a lot, and that mosture can make it's way under my barrier ring, which makes my skin red in that area.
+I don't have the gas problem you do, but my stoma "sweats" a lot, and that moisture can make its way under my barrier ring, which makes my skin red in that area.
 The gas you have is probably blowing that seal between your stoma and the ring, allowing moisture to get under the ring where your skin is red.
-When you remove your barrier to replace it mark it at the top with a Sharpie or Magic Marker.
-Then when you remove it flip it over to see what's on the barrier in the area where you skin is red.
-If it's wet......you found the culprit.
+When you remove your barrier to replace it, mark it at the top with a Sharpie or Magic Marker.
+Then when you remove it, flip it over to see what's on the barrier in the area where your skin is red.
+If it's wet... you found the culprit.

 I use Domeboro as Hi explained above, followed by a 50/50 vinegar/water soak, both for 10 minutes each, and my skin looks brand new.
 Just make sure your skin is completely dry before putting on your new ring and barrier.
-I'd say skip the vinegar at first and just use the Domeboro.......or any generic astringent solution.
-The generics are MUCH cheaper than the Domeboro, and are the same product.
-And if your redness turns out to be something else.......inspecting your barrier closely when you remove it will tell you what's up.
+I'd say skip the vinegar at first and just use the Domeboro... or any generic astringent solution.
+The generics are MUCH cheaper than the Domeboro and are the same product.
+And if your redness turns out to be something else... inspecting your barrier closely when you remove it will tell you what's up.
 Let us know.

 As for making a template, I just used to use the clear plastic you remove from a barrier and cut a hole a little bigger than your stoma, so it goes over your stoma and doesn't touch on any sides.
-Then take regular masking tape and lay the tape around your stoma in radial pieces like the aperature of a camera lens (see pic below).
-The more pieces of tape you use the closer you'll get to your true stoma shape.
-When you have it all laid up just remove it and transfer the hole dimensions to another piece of plastic, then keep that as your template.
+Then take regular masking tape and lay the tape around your stoma in radial pieces like the aperture of a camera lens (see pic below).
+The more pieces of tape you use, the closer you'll get to your true stoma shape.
+When you have it all laid up, just remove it and transfer the hole dimensions to another piece of plastic, then keep that as your template.
 Should only take a minute or so.

 ;O)